awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 + Amazon Serverless Amazon Aurora database
 + Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
+For more information, see [Spring Boot](https://spring.io/projects/spring-boot).

 This AWS tutorial uses a [RdsDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/RdsDataClient.html) object to perform CRUD operations on the Serverless Amazon Aurora database.

-**Note:** You can use the **RdsDataClient** object for an Aurora Serverless DB cluster or an Aurora PostgreSQL.
+**Note:** You can only use the **RdsDataClient** object for an Aurora Serverless DB cluster or an Aurora PostgreSQL.
 For more information, see [Using the Data API for Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).

 #### Topics